-In order to maintain the highest standards possible, the Department of Nursing has instituted a Background Check Policy to help protect the public safety.
+To maintain the highest standards possible, the Department of Nursing has instituted a Background Check Policy to help protect the public's safety.

 All nursing students are required to submit data for a certified background check at their expense through the CastleBranch website prior to beginning a course with a clinical component.